Companies frequently fall into financial trouble – it’s not a pleasant experience, but a plan for dealing with it is essential.

 The by-product of handing over management of your company during this period is that it legally protects it from being shut down or prosecuted.
 Administration buys you time with a qualified IP in place to steer the company towards the best possible resolution.

-If you fail to seek professional guidance, the process of administration can be long-lasting, expensive, and may ultimately lead to liquidation or the selling off of your company’s assets.
+If you fail to seek professional guidance, the administration process can be long-lasting, expensive, and may ultimately lead to liquidation or the selling off of your company’s assets.

 7. Consider pre-packaged administration